 How to Create Space in a Small Kitchen

 Compare that to today.

 Think about this for a minute.
 What is the first thing we do when we get a new small appliance?
-We open it up and find a spot on our counter for it.
+We opened it up and found a spot on our counter for it, and there it stayed.
+Instead, let’s think differently about our kitchens and counter space.
+If you do not use it at least once a day, put it away.

-Gather up anything you do not use daily and find a spot that is close by and easy to get to.
-Use this to store your lesser-used appliances until you need them.
-An extra step yes, but worth it to have the cooking space you need.
+- Gather up anything you do not use daily and find a spot that is close by and easy to get to.

-Continue working your way around your kitchen until you have only your top 2 or 3 appliances out.
-Now, I know this might be a bit frustrating at first but after a few weeks of beautiful and minimalistic counters, you might just find you love having them that way.
+I know this might be a bit frustrating at first, but after a few weeks of having clear and minimalistic counters, you might find you love having those gadgets out of the way.

+How to Create Space in a Small Kitchen